fafalone/WinDevLib/README.md

 ### Updates

+**Update (v9.1.581, 30 Jul 2025):**
-**Update (v9.1.580, 29 Jul 2025):**
+- Some new WBEM interfaces used inconvenient LongPtr instead of ByRef Interface **Update (v9.1.580, 29 Jul 2025):**
 - Added WBEM Client COM interfaces (WbemCli.h/.idl, 100%).
 Note: WDL will not duplicate the WMI Scripting Library, and in most cases you should use that.
 - Misc.
 API additions